Threadify/ThreadifyApp/README.md

 ## Usage

-used for instant on the go communication
+Our planner app will help you stay on task throughout the day.

 ## Installation